 The first thing I noticed was the H3’s exceptional bass reproduction that seemed all too developed for an earphone costing just $99 USD.
 I do feel like that statement requires some context, the H3’s still don’t possess the slam and definition of the Flares Pros or New Primacy’s for instance but, when compared to the rather uninspiring competition, the H3 is easily one of the best.
 This begins with their fantastic sub-bass extension that matches the class-leading Basic, slightly edges out the TFZ King and provides a substantial leap over the EN700 Bass and Magaosi earphones.
-Tuning is also very well considered, bass has slight emphasis throughout and while bass is linear, sub and deep bass are their driving force.
-Quantity wise, they are closer to the King than the warmer K3 HD though low notes have great depth augmented by a nice sense of power and weight.
-They also lack the bloat of the Simgot’s and Magaosi’s in addition to the muddiness of the Basics by nature of their tuning.
-The H3 is also appreciably more textured and defined than the King, bass on the H3 is taught and easily the most balanced and linear of all the aforementioned earphones.
+Tuning is also very well considered, bass has moderate emphasis throughout and while bass is pretty linear, sub and deep bass are their driving force.
+As such, low notes have great depth augmented by a nice sense of power and weight.
+They also lack the bloat of the Simgot’s and Magaosi’s in addition to the slight muddiness of the Basics by nature of their tuning.
+The H3 is also appreciably more textured and defined than the King, bass on the H3 is taught and easily the most linear of all the aforementioned earphones.

-When listening to Earth, Wind & Fire’s “In the Stone”, the H3 easily provided my favourite rendition among these earphones with a tight, snappy sub-bass rhythm accompanied by full yet textured mid-bass and a slightly warmer upper-bass response that avoided midrange spillage.
+When listening to Earth, Wind & Fire’s “In the Stone”, the H3 provided my favourite rendition among these earphones with a tight, snappy sub-bass rhythm accompanied by full yet textured mid-bass and a warmer upper-bass response that avoided excessive midrange spillage.
 By contrast, the slower K3 earphones and Simgots struggled to extract texture from the rapid bass line while the King’s slightly muddier response and mid-bass dip (relative to the H3), sapped them off some bass detail.
 The H3 still isn’t the fastest earphone I’ve heard, far from it, even the King has slightly better transience partly due to their leaner response and generally well-tuned driver.
 That being said, they very skillfully combine the fuller tuning offered by many earphones around this price with the technical strengths of TFZ’s budget masterpiece.
-Of course, buyers need to consider that the K3 still doesn’t compete with hybrid earphones like the $300 New Primacy or the $1000 AKG K3003 nor do they come close to the single dynamic driver ie800 and Flares Pro; those earphones are tighter, more detailed and more textured.
-But considering that those earphones also cost magnitudes more, the H3 is truly a mastery of both tuning and quality, they are a rarity at this price.
+Of course, buyers need to consider that the H3 still doesn’t compete with hybrid earphones like the $300 New Primacy or the $1000 AKG K3003 nor do they come close to the single dynamic driver ie800 and Flares Pro; those earphones are tighter, more detailed and more textured.
+But considering that those earphones also cost magnitudes more, the H3 truly represents a mastery of v-shaped tuning, they are a rarity at this price.

 The H3’s continue their tirade of superiority into their midrange which is similarly very well considered for their asking price.
-Some added clarity imbues subtle immediacy to midrange elements without sounding thin, raspy or unnatural as some clarity orientated earphones around this price tend to.
-The H3 is also quite balanced through their midrange with just a slightly brighter tuning that is immediately clearer than the Simgot EN700 Bass, more balanced than the V-shaped K3 earphones and more even than the mid-forward King.
-Male vocals are very well done, full-bodied and clear if not quite as clean sounding as the TFZ King.
+Immediately, the H3 has great midrange clarity that imbues immediacy to midrange elements without sounding overly thin, raspy or unnatural as some clarity orientated earphones around this price tend to.
+The H3 is also reasonably balanced through their midrange with slightly scooped lower mids and a rise in upper mid presence granting an immediately clearer response than the Simgot EN700 Bass, more balance than the V-shaped K3 earphones and a more even response than the mid-forward King.
+Male vocals are very well done but recessed, they are full-bodied and clear if not quite as clean sounding as the TFZ King.
 Simply Red’s “Stars” sounded raw and vibrant, yet not artificially so while Ed Sheeran’s “Castle on the Hill” was flattered with full yet defined vocals.
 Upper mids are similarly flattered which is rare given that most budget earphones struggle a bit with female vocals.
 The H3 once again impresses with its well-refined tones, vocals never come off as fatiguing, strident or over-forward and guitars are sublime with excellent detail retrieval that matches and occasionally outdoes the K3 HD.
-And while the H3 is slightly more aggressive in its presentation, female vocals are smooth and well-bodied as are strings, trumpets and wind instruments.
+And while the H3 is quite aggressive in its presentation, female vocals are smooth and well-bodied as are strings, trumpets and wind instruments.

 In terms of outright resolution, layering and clarity, no earphone around this price I’ve heard notably bests the TFZ King though the H3 comes remarkably close.
-In addition, the H3 takes a step back on clarity in favour of a little more midrange body, lacking the sligthly off voicing of the King.
-They also sounded more “correct” to my ear when switching from the Magaosi K3 HD and when switching from more expensive in-ears such as the $599 64Audio U3 and $800 Campfire Jupiter.
-Usually, direct comparison to these in-ears really reveals the flaws in a budget earphone’s tuning but the H3 had no outstanding tonal deviations even if quality and refinement weren’t competitive.
+In addition, the H3 takes a step back in terms of sheer resolution in favour of a little more midrange body, lacking the slightly off voicing of the King.
+They also sounded more “correct” to my ear when switching from the Magaosi K3 HD and required little adjustment when switching from more expensive in-ears such as the $599 64Audio U3 and $800 Campfire Jupiter.
+Usually, direct comparison to these in-ears really reveals the flaws in a budget earphone’s tuning but the H3 had no major tonal deviations even if quality and refinement weren’t competitive.
 The H3 was also surprisingly consistent and forgiving of different mastering styles; whether I was listening to the brighter tones of the pop charts or the mellower mastering of classical and jazz, the H3 provided a revolving, natural and perfectly bodied response.
 As for the downsides, the H3 doesn’t have the greatest midrange layering and separation and they do lack the transparency of higher priced or more neutral offerings like Hifiman’s RE400/600, but they do provide an exceptionally pleasing tonality with gobs of detail and nuance; something that is surprisingly hard to come by and that many manufacturers would like to charge a lot more for.

 While the H3 greatly impressed me with their detail retrieval and clarity, treble isn’t quite as flawless as the bass and midrange responses with some tonal oddities that compromise refinement and, at times, detail.
 The H3 is roughly in-between the K3 HD and King in tuning with a slightly more aggressive lower treble response and some extra middle treble granting them with great clarity to treble notes.
 Listening to David Bowie’s “Everyone Says Hi” and the H3 provided a clarity that was on par with the TFZ King yet one that was similarly a little thin if not quite as splashy.
 The H3 did sound more tonally pleasing to my ear than the King and due to their more even treble, especially with regards to lower/middle treble, they were also appreciably more detailed.
 In fact, the H3 has similar detail retrieval to the exemplary K3 HD making them one of the most detailed earphones around this price.
 In addition, the H3 manages great high-frequency resolution and very good extension that was on par with the K3 HD and King if not immediately superior; high-hats have pleasing texture and cymbals are granted plenty of air, strings sound expansive and the H3 produces some nice shimmer when called for.
 Moreover, they do so without sounding metallic or harsh, the H3 never came off as fatiguing to me even when listening to brighter tracks.